phillmv/okayfail.com/source/posts/2017-11-13-rent-control-ontario-housing-supply.html.markdown

 </figcaption>
 </figure>

-Additionally, in 1991 the Goods and Services Tax was introduced (and later, harmonized in most provinces), which increased the sales tax burden on new construction by almost 70 per cent.[^enemark-2017] Whereas before only the building materials used in the construction of a rental building had a sales tax, now the full value of the building was subject to a 7 percent charge (though, lower today).[^clayton-1998-2] Renters don't pay GST/HST on their rent, which means that developers are stuck with input credits they can't use thereby "stranding" tax costs.[^lampert-2016]

 Various Trudeau governments recognized there were consequences from changing the Income Tax Act and tried to do something about it.
 The Multi-Unit Residential Building incentive (1974-1979, 1981) re-enabled the use of rental investment as a tax shelter.
 The Assisted Rental Program (1974-1979, 1981) gave subsidized mortgages to developers in exchange for below-market rents.
 The Canada Rental Supply Program (1981-1984) provided interest-free loans for up to fifteen years.
 The list goes on.[^goldberg-1985] [^suttor-2009]

-Besides our declining rental housing starts, we have one other piece of evidence: the United States' current tax regime as applied to rental buildings is broadly similar to how we did things pre-1972.[^clayton-1998-3] While we can't compare them directly &mdash; Canada and the US are very different places &mdash; consider the example of Seattle and Vancouver.
+Besides our declining rental housing starts, we have one other piece of evidence: the United States' current tax regime as applied to rental buildings is broadly similar to how we did things pre-1972.[^clayton-1998-3] Though we can't compare them directly &mdash; Canada and the US are very different places &mdash; consider the example of Seattle and Vancouver.
 While Vancouver is experiencing a furious condo boom, taking up to 60% of housing starts, the vast majority of new units in Seattle are apartment buildings.[^morales-2017] [^nota-bene]

+<h2>In review</h2>

+Commentators argue that rent controls are harmful because they remove new primary rental supply from the market, and therefore exacerbate the problem of low vacancies.
+However, in 1998 the province permanently exempted new construction from rent controls.

+Since then investment in units intended for the rental market continues to be depressed.
+Instead, I argue that two other concurrent policy changes can better explain this trend.
+The first was the legalization of condominiums, which crowded out investment in rental buildings.
+The second were income and sales tax reforms, which has reduced the profitability of rental buildings.

 Of course, there are many other factors and angles we haven't looked at.
 We have not controlled for the huge impacts of fluctuating interest rates, demographic trends, surging land prices, etc. Tenants are further discriminated by municipal property taxes and exclusionary zoning restrictions.

-Our housing provisioning system is complicated &mdash; but given the timing of these changes and how the primary rental market has failed to recover since 1998, it seems fair to say that rent controls qua rent controls are not the main disincentive operating today.
+Yet given the timing of these changes it seems fair to say that rent controls qua rent controls are not the main disincentive operating today.

-This I think should put to rest the main criticism outlined by the commentators I paraphrased at the beginning of this article.
 But if Ontario's rent controls probably did not impact the supply of new housing, what else can we say about them?
 How does this evidence fit into the theoretical basis behind most economists' criticism of rent controls?
 What evidence do we have from other jurisdictions?
 What other criticisms are misguided &mdash; and which ones are well founded?

 Finally, what are rent controls actually good for?

-I answer these questions [in part 2 of this series](/2017/rent-control-economics-affordability.html).
+I answer these questions [in part 2: The Economic Case for Controls](/2017/rent-control-economics-affordability.html).
 In part 3, I examine the [role, history and economics of security of tenure](/2017/rent-control-security-tenure-public-good.html).
 If you're in a hurry, [jump to the conclusions section](/2017/rent-control-security-tenure-public-good.html#conclusions).

 <h2>Appendix A: Tables</h2>